Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Experiments

-The fiducial parameter for RB is chosen to be close to the injection parameter.
-The error in $\mathcal{M}$ is randomly sampled within $\pm 0.1\%$, while errors for $q$ and $d_L$ are within $\pm 5\%$.
+The fiducial parameter for RB is chosen to be close to the injection parameter, {roughly 10 times more accurate than the pre-estimates from current matched filtering search~\cite{Villa-Ortega:2022qdo}.} The error in $\mathcal{M}$ is randomly sampled within $\pm 0.1\%$, while errors for $q$ and $d_L$ are within $\pm 5\%$.
 The errors for $\alpha$, $\delta$, and $\theta_{JN}$ are sampled within $\pm 10\%$, and the coalescence time has no error ($0\%$).
-Parameters such as spins and angles, which are difficult to estimate accurately before PE, are set to zero in the fiducial parameters.
-The $< 0.1\%$ error for $\mathcal{M}$ and $< 5\%$ error for $q$ may not be highly realistic, however, we observe convergence issues in PE with RB if the fiducial parameter is too far from the true value, particularly in high-SNR events.
-This is because RB is effective only within a region near the fiducial parameters, and it may fail to reach the narrow posterior region.
+Parameters such as spins and angles, which are difficult to estimate accurately before PE, are set to zero in the fiducial parameters. {All random errors are sampled uniformly within their ranges.} {Although we choose the error to be 10 times more accurate than current search pipelines can provide~\cite{Villa-Ortega:2022qdo}, they may not be accurate enough for the 3G detections as we observe convergence issues in PE with RB in our experiments, particularly in high-SNR events.} RB is effective only within a region near the fiducial parameters, and it may fail to reach the narrow posterior region when the fiducial parameter is biased.
 In our experiments, five RB runs failed to converge and were excluded from the time cost estimate.